sadponyguerillaboy/Python-Apple-EFI-Patcher-V2/README.md

 - proper masking of crc32 values
 - extensive error handling implemented
 - database manipulation improvements
+- added experimental support for 2018+ ME Region Patching (still yet to be fully developed)
 ```

 __ME Region Files:__

 ME Region Files have been extracted from macOS 10.12.6, 10.13.6, 10.14.6 and 10.15.b8.
 They are contained in the ME_Regions folder.
 Each subfolder corresponds to a system type. (example: MBA61 = MacBook Air 6,1).
 Each ME region file is named in accordance to the macOS version from which it was extracted, the system type, the Boot Rom Version and the ME Version. (example: 10.13.6_MBA61_0107_B00_9.5.3.1526.rgn, means that the ME Region was extracted from macOS High Sierra 10.13.6, it is for a MacBook Air 6,1, it came from an EFI with Boot Rom Version 0107_B00 and the ME Version is 9.5.3.1526).
 In some instances, regions between macOS versions may be identical.
 It seemed that anything extracted from .scap files rather an .fd files were the same between OS versions.
 You can use something like <a href="https://ridiculousfish.com/hexfiend/">hex fiend</a> to compare and see if they are identical, or <a href="https://github.com/platomav/MEAnalyzer">ME Analyzer</a> to find out the ME Version.
 Also, anything extracted from macOS 10.14.6 onward has no references to Boot Rom Versions in their names.
 Not that it particularly matters, what you want to match up is the ME version number.

+ME Regions for 2018+ systems have also been added.
+Support for these files is still experimental, as no full EFI extractions have been acquired, only uninitialized payloads.